 Read more: Colours of the Provence, France

 Are you just as curious about France’s Roman History as me?
 Check out Lyon’s Roman Past on passportcollective.

-Tour of the Roman Theatre in Orange
+Tour of the Roman Theatre of Orange

-Once you’ve paid your tickets, you’ll be directed to the side of the theatre.
-You are now able to enter the theatre and you’ll land right smack bang in the middle of the theatre.
+Once you’ve paid your tickets, you’ll be directed to the side of the Orange city theatre.
+You are now able to enter the theatre and you’ll land right smack bang in the middle of the Roman theatre.
 You’ll find yourself in the middle of the orchestra and facing the theatre wall.
 This has recently been covered with a modern roof.
 Take your time to listen to the audio guide and slowly make your way up the steps, to check out the higher seats of the theatre.

 As you proceed, you find better views of the whole theatre and the surroundings.
 You can see the rooftops of modern day Orange as the theatre is located in the heart of the city.

 Once you’ll reach the top, you’ll find a hallway along the back of the highest seats.
 Here are numerous porticos with interesting exhibits.
 They use video and interactive media to bring the history of the theatre of Orange to live.
 You’ll see what kind of plays were performed in the Roman era.
-Or how people dressed when they visited the theatre early 1900’s.
+Or how people dressed when they visited the Orange city theatre early 1900’s.